Complex Dirac structures: invariants and local structure: The associated real Dirac structure

 To see the smoothness of $\widehat{L}$, note that in the proof of Proposition \ref{prop:Delta-smooth} we have shown that $L \cap (TM \oplus T_\C^*M)$ is smooth, and so its image by the linear map $\begin{psmallmatrix} 1 & 0\\ 0 & -i \end{psmallmatrix}$ and the projection $\pr_{\TM}$ is smooth.

 Finally, note that the right-hand side of \eqref{eq:widehatL} is involutive, as the distribution $L \cap (TM \oplus T_\C^*M)$ is and the linear map and the projection preserve involutivity.
-Hence, $\widehat{L}$ is involutive and a Dirac structure. \end{proof}
+Hence, $\widehat{L}$ is involutive and a Dirac structure. \end{proof} Constant order is a sufficient but not a necessary condition: let $L=L(S,\varepsilon)$ be a real Dirac structure, its complexification $L_{\mathbb{C}}$ is a complex Dirac structure.
+Note that $\widehat{L_{\mathbb{C}}}=L$ and $\order L_{\mathbb{C}}=\codim S$ as $D=S$.
+Hence, $L_{\mathbb{C}}$ has associated a real Dirac structure, although its order is not necessarily constant ($\codim S$ may change on real Dirac structures).

-Since $\widehat{L}$ is a Dirac structure, its image by the anchor map is an integrable distribution, so we obtain: \begin{corollary} If the order is constant, then $\Delta$ is integrable. \end{corollary} We can thus associate a presymplectic foliation to any complex Dirac structure with constant order.
+Since $\widehat{L}$ is a Dirac structure, its image by the anchor map is an integrable distribution, so we obtain a refinement of Proposition \ref{prop:Delta-smooth}: \begin{corollary} If the order is constant, then $\Delta$ is integrable. \end{corollary} We can thus associate a presymplectic foliation to any complex Dirac structure with constant order.
 We will see in Section 7 that this foliation plays a fundamental role in the splitting theorem for complex Dirac structures.
 Note that constant real index does not play any role in the smoothness of $\Delta$ and hence $\widehat{L}$, as we shall see in Section \ref{sec:ex-order-change}.

 \begin{example} If we start with a real Dirac structure $L$, we have $\widehat{L_\C}=L.$ For $L_{i\omega}$ as in Example \ref{ex:LJ-Liw} and $L_\omega$ as in Example \ref{ex:presymp-Poisson},

 \end{example}